Employee Medical Monitoring Program

 2. General Appearance and Physically Development and Posture: Height and weight are recorded.

-3. Head-Eyes: Titimus vision testing including near, far, color vision and depth, lateral phoria, esophoric, exphoric and vertical phoria (right and left hemisphere) and peripheral vision.
-Also noting ptosis, discharge, visual fields, ocular muscle imbalance, presence of corneal scarring, exophthalomos or srabismus uncorrected by corrective lenses.
+3. Head-Eyes: Titmus vision testing including near, far, color vision and depth, lateral phoria, esophoric, exophoric and vertical phoria (right and left hemisphere) and peripheral vision.
+Also noting ptosis, discharge, visual fields, ocular muscle imbalance, presence of corneal scarring, exophthalmos or srabismus uncorrected by corrective lenses.
 If the applicant wears contact lenses, it will be noted whether they have good tolerance and has adapted to their use.
 All vision testing is done without corrective lenses and then with the corrective lenses.
 This is done in order to determine a baseline vision as well as effectiveness of corrective lenses.
 Note that certain positions do not allow the use of contact lenses.

 4. Ears: Audiometric tests shall be pure tone, air conduction, hearing threshold examinations with test frequencies including as a minimum, 500, 1000, 2000, 3000, 4000 and 6000 Hz.
 Tests at each frequency shall be taken separately for each ear.
 Audiometric screening should meet specifications of, and be maintained and used in accordance with ANSI, S 3.6-1969.
 Audiometry testing room should meet the requirements for maximum allowable octave-band sound pressure levels for audiometric test rooms.
 In addition, audiometric calibration should be checked acoustically on an annual basis according to Title 8 California Code of Regulations, Section 5097 Appendix D. Ear examination also includes noting any evidence of mastoid or middle ear disease, discharge symptoms of aural vertigo or Meniere’s Syndrome.